fm-chen/fm-chen.github.io/_pages/about.md

 Having a solid backgound in computer science, I am an experienced data engineer/scientist/architect in building robust **ETL** piplines and **RESTful APIs**, automating data processes, and designing dashboards and reports.

-I am also a big fun of Ski ⛷️, Kayak 🚣‍♂️, and Road Trip 🛣️.
+I am also a big fan of Ski ⛷️, Kayak 🚣‍♂️, and Road Trip 🛣️.